 Nick Johnstone MA (Hons) ACIFA

 Nick has been based in Edinburgh since graduating and was formally employed by AOC in 2012.
-In the years between graduation and this full time post he worked as freelance field archaeologist for field units across Scotland.
-During this period Nicholas gained a tremendous wealth of commercial fieldwork experience working on all types of fieldwork projects and sites from field surveys to full excavations.
+In the years between graduation and this full time post he worked as freelance field archaeologist for field units across Scotland, and England, as well as academic projects in Europe.
+During this period Nicholas gained a tremendous wealth of commercial fieldwork experience working on all types of fieldwork projects and sites.

-Since becoming a full time member of staff Nicholas has continued to expand his experience across a variety of fieldwork projects at sites across Scotland.
-He has proved to be an important fieldwork team member and a key addition to any field team.
-He has worked on numerous large Greenfield evaluations such as Croy, Inverness and Bertha, Perth as a supervisor and has led many smaller evaluations to great success.
-These evaluations have included a variety of site types from greenfield sites to more intricate urban sites such as Murano Place, Edinburgh, the site of a 18th/19th century industrial complex.
+Since becoming a full time member of staff Nicholas has continued to expand his experience across a variety of fieldwork projects in Scotland and England.
+He has worked on numerous large excavations and evaluations across a variety of site types from greenfield sites to remote islands to more intricate urban sites.

 In the last few years Nicholas has led large excavations on:

 Complex stratified urban sites of medieval to 19th century at Murano place, Potterow 1, Potterow 2, and the Cowgate (all in central Edinburgh)